mekorhabracha/mekorhabracha.github.io/contribute/donate.md

 ---
+title: Make a Donation
 layout: default
-area: joinus
+area: contribute
 ---

-# Make a Donation

 Your donation is greatly needed and appreciated!
 Tax-deductible donations to sponsor a kiddush, dedicate a prayer book, chumash or other religious item, or to support our synagogue are wonderful ways to honor family, friends, or the memory of a departed loved one.